 1. Improves problem-solving skills

-Role-playing is a practical approach that improves your employees’ problem-solving skills to deal with real-life situations they face in your company.
+Role-based learning is a practical approach that improves your employees’ problem-solving skills to deal with real-life situations they face in your company.
 It allows you to measure your employees’ actual performance based on their individual roles within the organization.

-An example of role-playing is customer interaction through email, chat, phones, or virtual reality.
 Role-based training provides a safe environment for your employees to encounter real-life scenarios for the first time, improving their self-confidence and equipping them with resources to adequately perform their day-to-day roles.

 2. Personalized training